Storm Windows vs Replacement Windows

-If you’re considering storm windows vs replacement windows, you probably want an upgrade.
+When looking at storm windows or window inserts vs full replacement, you want an upgrade from what you already have.
 You want to reduce noise and drafts, increase energy savings and ease of care.
 You’ll also want to think about how it will affect the appearance of your home and whether you want to be able to open your windows.
 We’ll cover all of that in this comparison.

 Storm windows, both interior and exterior, are made of a glass or acrylic panel with a wood or metal frame.
 Storm windows are placed over your existing windows and attached to the window frame using screws, caulk, a track system, or a compression system.
 Some you will be able to open your window easily, some you need to remove the storm window to do so.

 Any new window will perform better than an old window alone, especially if you are coming from a single pane to a double or triple.
 The performance of your replacement window is going to depend on the kind you get.
 For specifics and a breakdown of window types, visit our blog Performance of Storm Windows vs Regular Window.